Reference Points, Risk-Taking Behavior, and Competitive Outcomes in Sequential Settings: Counterfactual

-Using the estimated results, we first simulate the attempt weights and the success probability for each attempt of each player under actual pressure.\footnote{Our regression results use the predicted attempt weight minus the current best as a dependent variable.
-We obtain simulated attempt weight by adding the current best to the predicted outcomes.} We then calculate the expected achieved weights, defined as the product of the predicted attempt weight and the success probability.
+Using the estimated results, we first simulate attempt weights and success probabilities for each attempt of each lifter under actual pressure.\footnote{Our regression results use the predicted attempt weight minus the personal best as a dependent variable.
+We obtain simulated attempt weight by adding the personal best to the predicted outcomes.} We then calculate expected achieved weights, defined as the product of the predicted attempt weight and the success probability.
 These serve as benchmark outcomes under actual pressure conditions.

-The first alternative competition setting assumes that players would have to simultaneously submit their planned attempt weights for all attempts before the first attempt and commit to the plan.
+The first alternative competition setting assumes that lifters would have to simultaneously submit their planned attempt weights for all attempts before the first attempt and commit to the plan.
 This setting eliminates the possibility of pressure from rivals influencing weight attempts.
 While introducing this as a formal rule is unrealistic, such a commitment is common at the individual level.
-We refer to this scenario as the ``no pressure during attempt" setting.
+We refer to this scenario as the ``no pressure during attempt'' setting.

-The second alternative competition setting posits that players could not observe the attempt weights and outcomes of their rivals after the competition begins.
-This removes the influence of sequentially updated outcomes from rivals on the success probability.
+The second alternative competition setting posits that lifters could not observe the attempt weights and outcomes of their rivals after the competition begins.
+This removes the influence of sequentially updated outcomes from rivals on success probability.
 Similar to the first scenario, formalizing this rule would be challenging, though such a commitment is feasible at the individual level.
-We refer to this scenario as the ``no pressure during lifting" setting.
+We refer to this scenario as the ``no pressure during lifting'' setting.